Updated on September 9, 2024

 Most RSV-infected children experience a simple cold, while otherwise healthy adults with an RSV infection often don’t show any symptoms at all.
 But for some, the virus can trigger serious complications, including bronchiolitis (inflammation of the lung’s small airways), pneumonia and respiratory failure.

 Children and the elderly are especially vulnerable to RSV-related complications.
 Among children younger than 5 years old, the virus accounts for between 58,000 and 80,000 hospitalizations in the U.S. every year.
-Among adults age 65 and older, RSV leads to roughly 60,000 to 160,000 hospitalizations and between 6,000 and 10,000 deaths, according to the Centers for Disease Control and Prevention (CDC).
+Among adults ages 65 and older, RSV leads to roughly 60,000 to 160,000 hospitalizations and up to 10,000 deaths, according to the Centers for Disease Control and Prevention (CDC).

 Isn’t this just a cold?